BarnardF/TapAppPublic/README.md

-# MobileApp
+# TapApp
-cool app that will eventually get a name
+This is a university project

 # Setup guide